 Please note: not all of the following courses are offered in a given year.
-Consult carleton.ca/cu/programs/ sched_dates for the most up-to-date statement regarding availability of offerings.
-For further details concerning courses, see the departmental Web site at carleton.ca/ history .
+Consult the public class schedule at Carleton Central for the most up-to-date offerings.
+For further details concerning courses, see the departmental website at carleton.ca/history .